 Deferred income and deferred lump sum Secondary Market Annuities are possibly one of the best uses of this asset class.
-Whether it is deferred life contingent, or a deferred lottery, or a deferred guaranteed deal, the economics are similar and powerful.
-We will look at several examples.
+The economics are similar and powerful and we will look at several examples.

 First, Colin, a medical professional with a significant income, had searched for years for guaranteed income around 6%.
 He wanted set and forget safety with a reasonable yield.
 He used his accumulated IRA and cash savings to purchase long-term deferred lump sum and long-term deferred income stream contracts to secure his retirement.